rayline/mentorChatBackend/doc/restDoc.md

 + /api/usermail/{usermail}
 	- GET returns the userid of the requested usermail. field: "userid"(uint64)
 + /api/file/new
 	- POST upload a new file, in the way of multipart. field: "file"(multipart).
-Returns the file id for future use. field: "fileid"(uint64)
+Returns the file id for future use. field: "fileid"(uint64) Caution: This is not a server designed for heavy file transferring, and do not upload too big files.
 + /api/file/{fileid}
 	- GET returns the file, in common raw file, not a multipart.